 A. The paying entity determines the format of the written contractual agreement.
 We must ensure the elements in section 2.11 and Exhibit 1 are in the agreement.
 In some cases, especially with reimbursable agreements with other Federal agencies, the other entity uses their own format.
 For example, the Department of Defense uses a Military Interdepartmental Purchase Request (MIPR), while other Federal agencies may use purchase orders.
 We may sign these agreements as long as they contain the required elements listed in section 2.11 and Exhibit 1.

 B. We must use FWS Form 3-2366, Department of the Interior Inter/Intra-Agency Agreement for intergovernmental transactions when we are the paying entity.

 2.11 Are there specific clauses that the Service must include in reimbursable and intergovernmental agreements?
 Yes.

 A. Reimbursable agreements must include the following disputes clause:

 “If the Buyer cancels the agreement, the Seller may collect costs incurred prior to the cancellation of the agreement plus any termination costs.”

 (1) The following clause explaining the right to modify, cancel, or terminate the agreement:

-“Either party may propose modifications to this Agreement.
-This Agreement is binding when the Service Contracting Officer signs it.
-You must send requests to extend the period of performance to the Contracting Officer sixty (60) days before the last day of the period of performance.
+“Either party may propose modifications to this agreement.
+This agreement is binding when the Service Contracting Officer signs it.
+You must send requests to extend the period of performance to the Contracting Officer 60 days before the last day of the period of performance.
 After the agreement expires, the Contracting Officer will not grant requests for extension.
-You must send other modification requests to the Contracting Officer no less than thirty (30) days before required execution.”
+You must send other modification requests to the Contracting Officer no less than 30 days before required execution.”

 (2) The following alternative dispute resolution clause: